Emissions minimization on road networks via Generic Second Order Models: The GSOM on networks

-\begin{remark} Let us consider the particular case of $w$ constant in all the roads.
-The $1\to1$ and $1\to2$ junctions can be treated exactly as the LWR model at junction, as done in \cite{GaravelloPiccoli2006}.
-For the $2\to1$ junction we observe that the assumption of $w$ constant implies that the straight line $\rettas$ defined in \eqref{eq:rettas} coincides for all $\beta$, therefore the solution is limited to the points $P$ or $Q$, excluding the points $R$ or $S$.
+\begin{remark} Let us consider the particular case of $\wmeno_1=\wmeno_2=\wpiu_3$, i.e.\ the variable $w$ is constant on the roads network.
+The diverge junction can be treated exactly as the LWR model at junctions, as done in \cite{GaravelloPiccoli2006}.
+For the merge junction we observe that the assumption of $w$ constant implies that the straight line $\rettas$ defined in \eqref{eq:rettas} coincides for all $\beta$, therefore the solution is limited to the points $P$ or $Q$ in Figure \ref{fig:rettangolo}, excluding the points $R$ and $S$.
 Thus, we recover again the LWR model on networks, as treated in \cite{GaravelloPiccoli2006}. \end{remark}